 My favorite place to go at the moment is the Willamette River.
 There's a place in Milwaukie, right near Dark Horse, where I can just shinny down some rocks and sit right by the river to eat my sandwich, watch the boats and the geese, read, or pray.
 I was baptized in the Willamette last August, so that questionable brown water holds a lot of significance for me.
 The lapping on the shore is so peaceful, and it always reminds me of my baptism, and of John baptizing in the Jordan thousands of years ago.

-5) Do you plan on staying in Portland for a while?
 I think I'll stay in Portland for a loooong time, maybe forever.
 For the first time in my "professional" life, I'm in a job where there's some hope for advancement.
 After five years or so at Dark Horse, I could theoretically be an associate editor, then later on an editor, and eventually I could get promoted to being an actual superhero.
 I've never really thought in such long terms before, content to hop from barista gig to barista gig, and so the phrase "five years" actually terrifies me.

 But even without the job, I'd still want to stay in Portland.
 I've got such a great community here - more friends than I've ever had in my life.
 Plus I feel like Portland is a place where things could really happen.
 Yes, we're really laid back and we do a lot of pointless bohemian stunts like biking around naked or whatever, but there's a true, furious potential here too.
 I'm not just talking about last year's Occupy protest, though that was huge.
 What I mean is, you get all these educated, idealistic, artistic young people into one place, and then make sure that half of them don't have jobs... it's like the environment is pulsing with nervous electiricty, and something is bound to emerge from that.
 My church Door of Hope is right in the thick of it too, as more and more kids start to ask tough questions, to challenge the worldview they've been presented with since the 90s (I'm one of those kids).
 So I'll stay here, if only because I'd feel really stupid if the Revolution starts in Portland and I miss it because I moved back to Louisiana to play video games.